-Some of these aim trainers cost money while others are free.
-If you are interested in downloading one of these free aim trainers, check out our list of the Best Free Aim Trainers of 2021 to pick the one that suits your style the most.
+Some of these aim trainers cost money, while others are free.
+If you are interested in downloading one of these free aim trainers, check out our list of the Best Free Aim Trainers to pick the one that suits your style the most.

 Most professional gamers today spend lots of time in aim trainers practicing their aim.
-If you want to have the tracking aim of the pros, you need to download an aim trainer and start practicing consistently.
+If you want to have the tracking aim of the pros, you absolutely need to download an aim trainer and start practicing consistently.

 FPS (Frames Per Second)

 Most modern games today feature an FPS counter that you can add to your in-game HUD.
 If you haven’t enabled this FPS counter, do so now so you can be aware of your frames per second at all times.

 You are going to need to have a bare minimum of 60 FPS in any modern FPS to be able to aim accurately.
 If you are not getting this number of frames per second, you will need to look into upgrading your computer components.

-Frames per second plays a huge role in your tracking aim because it gives you the most accurate display of where your opponent is on the map.
+Frames per second play a huge role in your tracking aim because it gives you the most accurate display of where your opponent is on the map.

-This will cause the graphics to be less detailed, but will raise your frames per second.
+This will cause the graphics to be less detailed but will raise your frames per second.
 This will give you the optimal settings for performance to improve your aim tracking.
 Do this only if you have to.

 Skills and Mindset